dwhiffing/fury/content/aar/nf/nf26_aj/body.md

 out of the kill zone and into the mountains.
 They have to stay low, because the other pair, loitering at medium altitude with one HARM left, start screaming about new SAM emissions from the far side of the fjord north of Akureyri.
 Is it an SA-11, they hope?
-Hell no\!
+Hell no!
 It's an SA-20, and they dive for the deck, firing their last HARM in its general direction.
 They make it down safely, as the SAMs roar blindly overhead, but the SA-20 easily swats down the single HARM.
 All four of the F-18s